forestgrape/coronavirus/monitor_and_control.md

     Assuming a reduction of exhaled particles by a factor of 2 (50% reduction) and a reduction by a factor 2 (50% reduction) for inhaling: everybody wearing a mask yields a total reduction factor of 4 = (2 times fewer particles inhaled) * (2 times fewer particles in the air since fewer exhaled) for aerosol transmission.
 This can yield a significant reduction of transmission in public indoor rooms (e.g. Supermarkets or Public Transport). <!--This would be a greater reduction in the reproduction factor than  observed for other measures.
 A factor 5 reduction would be enough to reduce the reproduction factor below 1 if an initial value of 4 is estimated (an estimate from the imperial college in London by Ferguson, Bhatt et al](#ferguson-bhatt).[in work]-->

-* That effectiveness is better for inhalation than for exhalation:
-   The air is exhaled often at higher speeds than inhaled and the air exhaled is directed => higher air pressure difference upon exhalation on the filter.
-The filter performance in turn decreases with higher pressure differences.

 #### Mask Types
 Mask can be classified either by